konokonekonoko/music-metadata-ffmpeg-wasm/README.md

 # Foundry VTT FFmpeg.wasm Music Metadata Reader
 A Foundry VTT module for extracting metadata and tags from audio files using FFmpeg WebAssembly.
+Thanks to FFMpeg's wideranging compatibility, this module should be able to extract relevant metadata from all commonly used audio filetypes.<br>
+Supported filetypes include, but are not limited to: mp3, wav, flac, ogg, opus, m4a and webm.

 ## Usage